 Or, perhaps, technology will push things in a different direction again.
 Some of the new bathroom technologies are very interesting (colored lighting in the shower to “balance your energy” anyone?), but others, like in-home steam rooms and smart showers are likely here to stay.
 Smart showers – allowing temperature and spray intensity to be saved and restored via remote control – are likely to intensify the tub to shower trend.
 It is likely that the shower of the future actually recognizes which household member is stepping in and adjusts the settings accordingly.
 On the other hand, the tub of the future might fill itself when your alarm goes off – and that kind of technology could direct things the other way.

 Most likely, large showers will remain popular, while tubs will remain a more personal choice.
 There will likely be a certain group of people who really enjoy and want a nice long bath, regardless of the trends.
 Demographics, technology, and style changes will cause bathroom layout trends to keep changing.
 The key for anyone designing and building a custom home is to consider their own situation and plan for their lifestyle within the home.
+If someone is interested in a high end bathtub shower combination or an extra large shower tub combo, it is crucial to understand the needs and preferences of the homeowners.
+A custom bathtub shower combo can be designed to meet specific requirements, providing a luxurious bathing experience while maximizing the available space.
 Each situation is personal, and a home should be full of personal choices.
 Only then will the home feel comfortable and perfectly-suited to its owners.
 As Eero Saarinen, the Architect behind the famous “Gateway Arch” in St. Louis surmised, the ‘creators’ will create the shapes that they best relate to and thrive in.
 The best way to solve these types of issues is to understand the personal needs of the family and then co-create the solutions with them as their home design emerges.
 That way, the home truly suits their needs rather than following a trend, which is likely to change later anyway.